|

 Inside, I inspected the cabinet base carefully and wiped everything down with a damp rag – making sure no dust was left behind.

-24. Prepare an area to spray cabinet doors.
+24. Prepare an area to paint cabinet doors.

-I used the sprayer on a lower paint setting to ensure that I didn’t blast paint all over the garage, but even so, it’s messy!
+If you use a paint sprayer, a lower paint setting is recommended to ensure that you do not blast paint all over the garage.
 It’s best to lay a drop cloth down underneath and behind the area you will be working.

-This being said, we have rolled kitchen cabinets in the past and they looked very nice!
-If you do not have access to a paint sprayer or have no desire to spray, you can definitely opt to roll your cabinets and get great results.
+If you do not have access to a paint sprayer or have no desire to spray, you can definitely opt to roll your cabinets with a high-density foam roller and get great results.

 25. Set up your paint sprayer according to manufacturer’s instructions.